Home > Blog Posts > How To Recover From Your Holiday Overspending

 Make a plan for paying off your debt and stick to it.
 Budget all your expenses, both fixed and variables.
 That way, you’ll know how much you’ll have left at the end of the month and how much you can pay on your debt.
 Stick to the monthly repayments and don’t forget to make your repayments on time.
 Otherwise, you might incur late payment fees which are really not what you need especially when you’re already paying off debts.

 You probably get the gist by now that we’re not a fan of credit cards.
-That’s simply because the benefits of them are severely outweighed by the costs.
+That’s simply because the costs severely outweigh the benefits of them.
 So, stop spending money that isn’t yours and be smart about credit cards.
 One day you’ll have to pay it back, and if you can’t make it in time, the rates will start running, and that’s when it becomes expensive.
 Rather, we suggest you use your debit card and spend money that you’ve earnt or saved.
-This can also teach you valuable lessons about saving and budgeting, which are extremely handy life skills.
+This can also teach you valuable lessons about saving and budgeting, which are convenient life skills.

 Timing is everything, especially when it comes to impulse purchases.
 A good way to avoid shopping is to delay a purchase for a time.
 Delay the purchase for 30 days and see if you still feel like you need it and are as passionate about it as you were initially.
 We recommend this because a lot of the time people spontaneously buy things only to stop using them after a couple of weeks.